hnfong/public-crap/bookmarks/general.md

 - https://www.ema.europa.eu/en/documents/chmp-annex/annex-vaxzevria-art53-visual-risk-contextualisation_en.pdf (comparison of relative risk of serious COVID and vaccine complications)
 - https://www.youtube.com/watch?v=5jBsWbDGtWU The Dangers of Fructose & Uric Acid - with Dr. Richard Johnson | The Empowering Neurologist EP.
 142 (also Salt, Glutamines, etc.)
 - https://www.hardtowrite.com/pathogens/ Endemic Pathogens Are Making You Crazy And Then Killing You: Toxoplasmosis Spotlight
+- https://foodb.ca/ (comprehensive database of what are in foods - FooDB is the world’s largest and most comprehensive resource on food constituents, chemistry and biology.
+It provides information on both macronutrients and micronutrients, including many of the constituents that give foods their flavor, color, taste, texture and aroma.)

 ## Jokes